Everything You Need to Know Before Visiting Tanzania

 During game drives, travelers should remain inside vehicles at all times unless the guide explicitly permits leaving the vehicle.
 Approaching wildlife on foot without authorization is extremely dangerous, as even seemingly calm animals such as elephants, buffalo, or lions can be unpredictable.
 Maintaining a safe distance from all wildlife is a fundamental rule — most parks provide marked guidelines and safe viewing distances, and experienced guides ensure these are observed without compromising the quality of your safari experience.

 Comprehensive travel insurance is strongly recommended for all visitors.
 Insurance should cover medical emergencies, trip cancellations, and unexpected events during game drives or other activities, providing peace of mind throughout your journey.
 Additionally, travelers should consult healthcare professionals before departure to discuss health precautions.
-Malaria prophylaxis is commonly advised for all safari areas, and routine vaccinations — including yellow fever, hepatitis A and B, typhoid, and tetanus — should be up to date.
+Malaria prophylaxis is commonly advised for all safari areas, and routine vaccinations—including yellow fever, hepatitis A and B, typhoid, and tetanus—should be up-to-date.
 Carrying a basic first-aid kit, staying hydrated, and using sun protection are also practical measures for ensuring comfort and safety while exploring Tanzania’s varied climates and terrains.

 By following these safety guidelines, travelers can focus on the wonders of Tanzania — from spotting lions in the Serengeti to cruising along the Rufiji River in the Southern Circuit — while minimizing risks and contributing to a responsible, conservation-friendly safari experience.